chandapuspita/Certificates/README.md

 # Certificates
-My online course and achievement certificates
+This repository contains certificates from online courses and learning platforms.

+ Platforms
+ - DataCamp